ggandor/lightspeed.nvim/README.md

 autocmd ColorScheme * lua require'lightspeed'.init_highlight(true)
 ```

+### User events

+Lightspeed triggers `User` events on entering/exiting, so that you can set
+up autocommands, e.g. to change the values of some editor options while the
+plugin is active.
+For details, check `:h lightspeed-events`.

 ### Notes

 * While the plugin is active, the actual cursor is down on the command line, but